eternnoir/pyTelegramBotAPI/README.md

 * [proxybot](https://github.com/p-hash/proxybot) - Simple Proxy Bot for Telegram. by p-hash
 * [DonantesMalagaBot](https://github.com/vfranch/DonantesMalagaBot)- DonantesMalagaBot facilitates information to Malaga blood donors about the places where they can donate today or in the incoming days.
 It also records the date of the last donation so that it helps the donors to know when they can donate again. - by vfranch
 * [DuttyBot](https://github.com/DmytryiStriletskyi/DuttyBot) by *Dmytryi Striletskyi* - Timetable for one university in Kiev.
-* [dailypepebot](https://telegram.me/dailypepebot) by [*jaime*](https://github.com/jiwidi) - Get's you random pepe images and gives you their id, then you can call this image with the number.
+* [dailypepebot](https://telegram.me/dailypepebot) by [*Jaime*](https://github.com/jiwidi/Dailypepe) - Get's you random pepe images and gives you their id, then you can call this image with the number.
+* [DailyQwertee](https://t.me/DailyQwertee) by [*Jaime*](https://github.com/jiwidi/DailyQwertee) - Bot that manages a channel that sends qwertee daily tshirts every day at 00:00
 * [wat-bridge](https://github.com/rmed/wat-bridge) by [*rmed*](https://github.com/rmed) - Send and receive messages to/from WhatsApp through Telegram
 * [flibusta_bot](https://github.com/Kurbezz/flibusta_bot) by [*Kurbezz*](https://github.com/Kurbezz)
 * [EmaProject](https://github.com/halkliff/emaproject) by [*halkliff*](https://github.com/halkliff) - Ema - Eastern Media Assistant was made thinking on the ease-to-use feature.
 Coding here is simple, as much as is fast and powerful.